istio/istio.io/content/docs/tutorial/add-a-security-policy-with-istio.md

 HTTP POST method must be prohibited.
 * all other access must be prohibited

-In this module you add security policies to enforce the access requirements above.
+In this module you add access policies to enforce the access requirements above.

 1. Verify that any microservice can access any microservice, including sending POST requests to _ratings_.